-Sarah Bloom Raskin is a lawyer and civil servant married to Representative Jamie Raskin, who served as the lead impeachment manager in the second Senate trial against former President Donald Trump.
-Bloom and Raskin have been married for more than 30 years and raised three children.
+Sarah Bloom Raskin is a lawyer and civil servant.
+She is married to Representative Jamie Raskin, who served as the lead impeachment manager in the second Senate trial against former President Donald Trump.
+Bloom and Raskin have been married for more than three decades and raised three children.

 Here’s what you need to know:

 1. Raskin Was the First Woman to Serve as Deputy Treasury Secretary During the Obama Administration

 Raskin made history in March 2014 when the Senate confirmed her as the Deputy Secretary of the Treasury Department.
 She was the first woman confirmed to the role and at the time, the highest-ranking woman in the department’s history, as the New York Times reported.
 (Janet Yellen claimed that title when she was confirmed as President Joe Biden’s Treasury Secretary in 2021).